 Broken Sword: The Shadows of the Templars

-The game designers and production specialists at Revolution Software should be congratulated for bringing us this title.
+The game designers and production specialists at Revolution Software must be congratulated for bringing us this title.
 Virgin Interactive Entertainment, the publisher of this game, always has a knack for knowing what "clicks" with a gamer.
-Be it the storyline, graphic presentation, or the game design, the company always succeeds in making all these elements fit together to produce a good…
+Be it the storyline, graphic presentation, or the game design, the company always succeeds in making all these elements fit together to produce a good gaming…

 Enter Your Comments